Built secure by default.

 Your product evidence, your customer signals, your decisions stay in your workspace.
 They are never used to train models we ship to other customers.
 The methodology improves; your data doesn't leave.

-When the MCP server ships, it ships the way it should have been built across the category: OAuth-first authentication, no static credentials, read-only by default, scoped permissions per workspace, every Brain command call audit-logged.
+The agentic surface (native MCP server + plob CLI) ships the way it should have been built across the category: OAuth-first authentication and short-lived API keys, no static shared secrets, read-only by default, with each write scope an explicit opt-in.

 Scoped permissions per workspace

-A Brain command call from an external agent will see only the workspace its OAuth token is scoped to.
+A Brain command call from an external agent sees only the workspace its connection is bound to.
+The binding and scope set are re-validated on every call, and revocation takes effect on the next call.
 No cross-workspace leakage.
 No 'one token reads everything.'

 Audit log per Brain command

-Every Brain command call (queries and actions) will be recorded with timestamp, agent identity, workspace, and result hash.
+Every Brain command call (actions, reads, and writes — including denied attempts) is recorded with timestamp, agent identity, and workspace.
 You can audit who asked what, when, from where.

 - Coming soon